Case Study

 Constrains & trade-offs

 The constraints on this project were significant.
-Access to surgeons and sales reps was limited, so every user touchpoint had to count.
+Access to Surgeons and Sales Reps was limited, so every user touchpoint had to count.

 Regulatory requirements for Australia and the US added complexity around patient data, particularly anything involving email notifications, which shaped what was technically permissible versus what users actually wanted.

-A proposed "always order guide" toggle in surgeon settings, which sales reps strongly wanted, was ruled out because regulations required surgeons to manually approve every guide.
+A proposed "always order guide" toggle in surgeon settings, which Sales Reps strongly wanted, was ruled out because regulations required Surgeons to manually approve every guide.

 The most significant trade-off was one I flagged rather than designed around.
 Ossis wanted Formus to own the notification workflow, alerting users when their neck cut guides were ready.
 But Formus had no visibility into or control over the Ossis production timeline.
-Taking on that responsibility would have meant absorbing reputational risk for delays that were entirely outside our control, with no commercial upside.
-I worked with both teams to establish that once a guide was ordered, all user communication became Ossis's responsibility.
-This protected Formus from a liability no one else had identified.

 Regulatory requirements for Australia and the US added complexity around patient data, particularly anything involving email notifications, which shaped what was technically permissible versus what users actually wanted.

-A proposed "always order guide" toggle in surgeon settings, which sales reps strongly wanted, was ruled out because regulations required surgeons to manually approve every guide.
+A proposed "always order guide" toggle in surgeon settings, which Sales Reps strongly wanted, was ruled out because regulations required Surgeons to manually approve every guide.

 The most significant trade-off was one I flagged rather than designed around.
 Ossis wanted Formus to own the notification workflow, alerting users when their neck cut guides were ready.
 But Formus had no visibility into or control over the Ossis production timeline.
-Taking on that responsibility would have meant absorbing reputational risk for delays that were entirely outside our control, with no commercial upside.
-I worked with both teams to establish that once a guide was ordered, all user communication became Ossis's responsibility.
-This protected Formus from a liability no one else had identified.

 Commercial OutcomeS